ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 VS Code is an easily customizable IDE with many extensions and a large community.
 The preconfigured version you will download will already have ESP-IDF installed.

 {: .highlight}
 Do this even if you already have VS Code to minimize environment setup issues.
-Installing the ESP-IDF extension manually may result in unecessary debugging.
+Installing the ESP-IDF extension normally may result in unecessary debugging.
 {: .callout-red}

 1. Download zip folder from Box TODO insert box link